10. Tales of Glory. Narratives of Roman Victory

 Capricorn in Somerset: an Augustan image at the edge of empire

-John Pearce, Dept of Classics, King’s College London
+Edwin Wood on behalf of John Pearce, Dept of Classics, King’s College London

 The discovery in 2012 of a copper-alloy figurine of Capricorn in north Somerset, south-west England, exemplifies the replication in the remotest provinces of images derived from the Augustan repertoire defined by Zanker.
 The figure serves as case study in investigating the mechanism by which such images might be replicated.
 Stylization of the figure’s details make it likely that it was made in north-west Europe, perhaps in Britain.
 Comparison with other representations of this motif shows that this Somerset zodiac figure is not easily paralleled in terms of medium or scale.
 Its likely votive purpose, as a single discrete image or a component of a larger ensemble, is advocated.
 Based on the context of its findspot, close to the mineral-rich Mendip hills, two scenarios are presented to explain the dissemination of this specific image, one ‘military’, the other ‘civilian’.
 The discovery was made near Charterhouse, a key centre for mineral extraction in the Mendips after AD 43.
 Here imperial interest and military involvement are attested in stamped lead ingots and an adjacent fort in the mid-first century AD.
 Drawing on other representations of Capricorn in text and image from military sites in Britain and beyond, a possible association with the sacellum of a garrison, perhaps comprising soldiers from the second legion Augusta, is proposed.
 North Somerset is also rich in temples, the most famous being the sanctuary of Sulis Minerva at Bath, where the influence of Augustan iconography on the temple pediment relief has long been argued.
 Surviving evidence from other temples in the same region shows Roman influence on images and writing as forms of religious devotion, perhaps centred on Bath as a centre of new practice.
 In this context Capricorn can be alternatively identified as an offering at a local shrine.